Pediatric Sleep Disordered Breathing

 More than a quarter of all children may suffer from some type of SDB or SRBD, with up to 5% having the severe form, sleep apnea.

 Although all types of pediatric sleep-disordered breathing interfere with a child’s breathing, they have numerous causes and severities.
 Knowing the types and terms used to describe them can help you talk about your child’s condition with a dentist or physician.

 Central sleep apnea occurs when the part of the brain that is supposed to control breathing doesn’t work properly.
 It is most common in infants, especially premature babies whose brains may not be fully formed yet.
 However, brain injuries and certain types of brain malformations can cause this as well.

-Obstructive Sleep Disordered Breathing
+Obstructive Sleep Disordered Breathing (OSDB)